 Wood and wood-like materials

-While wood has demonstrated the ability to make it through the season, it can suffer in the environment on Governors Island.
+While wood has demonstrated the ability to make it through the season, it can suffer in the environment on Roosevelt Island.
 Consider using a few extra coats of paint to increasing the durability of wood materials in your project.
 For durability reasons FIGMENT has determined for the construction of your project to use:

 • A minimum of ½” thick weather-treated plywood

 • 3/4 inch or 1" if you are using oriented strand board (OSB).

 • Under no circumstances should you use medium density fiberboard (MDF) as it has consistently demonstrated an inability to withstand the Roosevelt Island environment.

 • Pressure treated wood is ideal and consider sealing the wood with 2 coats of deck paint.